Kaaz/DiscordBot/readme.md

 log all the things!
 Configure how/where/what is being logged

-Accessible though: logging, log
+Accessible through: logging, log

 Usable in public and private channels
 ### meme

 generate a meme!

-Accessible though: meme
+Accessible through: meme

 Usable in public and private channels